 I suppose he could.
 Or perhaps he could spend the time looking for someone…

 The conversation moved to other things.
 We talked, and sat, and ate, and drank some tea, and Raymond’s brother plinked away at his GameBoy.

 * * *

 Raymond’s house is a beautiful one, or would be were it not a total mess – cluttered to every last inch with toys, models, figures, DVDs, and an ever-more forlorn looking collection of VHS tapes – all artifacts of an increasingly distant youth.
 And not just in his room, but everywhere.
 His mom lets him.
 I’d complain if it was my house, but it isn’t.
-And besides, he and I are of the same generation, and the toys of his youth were of mine as well, so they all make me smile.
+And besides, he and I are of the same generation, and the toys of his youth were all familiar and comforting things to me, too.

 And I myself have little right to complain of anyone else not wanting to grow up.